-A local language school here in Bocas was asking for voluteers to assist in the classroom, for English lessons they offer locals free, twice a week.
+A local language school in Bocas del Toro was asking for volunteers to assist in the classroom, for English lessons they offer to locals free, twice a week.

 We went along on the first Thursday & unfortunately no students arrived.
 Undeterred, we came back the following Tuesday.
 To our surprise one of the Spanish teachers asked us for a lesson, so we ended up teaching 1-1 rather than assisting.

-We have now taught five lessons, each very different with varying age groups & levels of English.
+We ended up teaching five lessons, each very different with varying age groups & levels of English.

-We went to the same school in Boquete & they virtually bit our hands off when we volunteered.
+We went to the same language school in Boquete & they virtually ‘bit our hands off’ when we volunteered.

 They wanted us to teach 3 times a week, which was great with us.

-The group sizes were much larger here, with much more local interest, & people who came back every night.
+The group sizes were much larger there, with much more local interest, & people who came back every night.